Who am I?

 Cells is the first open-source virtualization architecture that enables multiple virtual smartphones and tablets to run simultaneously on the same physical device.
 Leveraging lightweight virtualization work done on Linux containers, Cells introduces a new device namespace framework that allows kernel and user space drivers to efficiently multiplex access to hardware.
 Unlike traditional virtual machine approaches that are too heavyweight for smartphones and tablets, the Cells device namespace framework is lightweight and provides native hardware performance when running multiple virtual phones or tablets.
 This includes fully accelerated 3D graphics, providing the same visual user experience for graphics-intensive applications that users have come to expect from their mobile devices.
 Cells transparently runs Android applications at native speed without any modifications, so you can use all your favorite applications from the Google Play store.

-Christoffer Dall, Jeremy Andrus, Alexander Van't Hof, Oren Laadan, and Jason Nieh.
+Christoffer Dall, Jeremy Andrus, Alexander Van't Hof, Oren Laadan, Jason Nieh.
 The Design, Implementation, and Evaluation of Cells: A Virtual Smartphone Architecture.
-ACM Transactions on Computer Systems, 30(3):9:1--9:31, August 2012 (Invited Paper)
+ACM Transactions on Computer Systems (TOCS), 30(3):9:1--9:31, August 2012.
+(Invited Paper)

-Jeremy Andrus, Christoffer Dall, Alexander Van't Hof, Oren Laadan, and Jason Nieh.
+Jeremy Andrus, Christoffer Dall, Alexander Van't Hof, Oren Laadan, Jason Nieh.
 Cells: A Virtual Mobile Smartphone Architecture.
-Proceedings of the 23rd ACM Symposium on Operating Systems Principles (SOSP 2011), Cascais, Portugal, October 2011 (Best Paper Award) (Source Code, Video Demo)
+Proceedings of the 23rd ACM Symposium on Operating Systems Principles (SOSP 2011), Cascais, Portugal, October 2011.
+(Best Paper Award) (Source Code, Video Demo)